 Investments are stated at fair value using methodologies discussed in Notes 4 and 5.
 Gains and losses that result from market fluctuations are recognized in the period such fluctuations occur.
 Realized gains and losses resulting from sales or maturities are calculated on a specific identification basis.
-Dividend and interest income are accrued when earned and reported net of investment advisory fees of \$228,980 and \$213,130 for the years ended March 31, 2018 and 2017, respectively.
-Investment activity is reported as increases or decreases in unrestricted net assets unless their use is restricted by explicit donor stipulation or by law.
+Investment activity is reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.